Maurice Dobb: Academic career

 After gaining a PhD in 1924, Dobb returned to Cambridge as university lecturer.
 Dobb's position at Trinity connected him to it for more than 50 years.
 He was elected a fellow in 1948, at which time he began joint work with Piero Sraffa assembling the selected works and letters of David Ricardo.
 The results were eventually published in eleven volumes.
-He did not receive a university readership until 1959.